Dry Bridge Flea Market, საქართველო - Things to Do in Dry Bridge Flea Market

 Getting Around

-Tbilisi has an efficient and affordable public transportation system including metro, buses, and minibuses (marshrutkas) that cost 1 GEL per ride when using a MetroMoney card.
-The metro system has two lines that connect major areas of the city, while buses and marshrutkas fill in the gaps.
-Taxis are abundant and relatively cheap through apps like Bolt, with most rides within the city costing 5-15 GEL.
-The city center is quite walkable, and many attractions including Dry Bridge Market are within walking distance of each other.
+Tbilisi has an efficient and affordable public transportation system including metro, buses, and minibuses that cost 1 GEL per ride with a Metromoney card (available at stations for 2 GEL).
+The metro system has two lines connecting major districts, while buses cover areas not served by metro.
+Taxis are abundant and inexpensive - use Bolt or Yandex apps for fair pricing, with most city rides costing 3-8 GEL ($1-3).
+The Old Town and central areas are very walkable, and many attractions are within walking distance of each other.

 Where to Stay